tldr-pages/tldr/pages/common/popd.md

 `popd`

-- Remove the Nth directory (starting from zero to the left from the list printed with `dirs`):
+- Remove the Nth directory (from the left of the list printed with `dirs`), couting starts at zero:

 `popd +N`

-- Remove the Nth directory (starting from zero to the right from the list printed with `dirs`):
+- Remove the Nth directory (from the right of the list printed with `dirs`), counting starts at zero:

 `popd -N`

+- Remove the 1st directory (from the left of the list printed with `dirs`), counting starts at zero:

+`popd -n`